A $C^r$-connecting lemma for Lorenz attractors and its application on the space of ergodic measures: The space of ergodic measures for Lorenz attractors

+We split the proof of Theorem~\ref{Thm:B} into two parts: the dense part and the residual part.
+We first state two lemmas.
 Recall by Proposition~\ref{prop:Lorenz}, any geometric Lorenz attractor of a vector field $X\in\mathscr{X}^r(M^3)$ is a homoclinic class and any two periodic orbits are homoclinically related.
 Hence we have the following lemma which is a combination of~\cite[Proposition 4.7 $\&$ Remark 4.6]{abc}.

 \begin{lemma} Assume $r\in\mathbb{N}_{\geq 2}\cup\{\infty\}$ and $X\in\mathscr{X}^r(M^3)$ admits a geometric Lorenz attractor $\Lambda$, then $\overline{\mathcal{M}_{per}(\Lambda)}$ is convex. \end{lemma}